au-research/raido/api-svc/db/v1-ddb-migration/readme.md

 ### Local DB to import into

-Make sure DB already exists, as per [db/readme.md](../../db/readme.md)
+Make sure DB already exists, as per [db/readme.md](../../db/readme.md).
+Currently, the `importS3Files` task does the import at the user configured in `api-svc-db.gradle`

 DB migrations are in [src/main/resources/db/migration](./src/main/resources/db/migration)